DirkoAudio/ASIOLinkProFIX/README.md

 2 - Grab the executable on the Releases pages - (THE SOURCE CODE IS INCLUDED INSIDE THE ZIP FILE, JUST COMPILE IN AUTOIT IF YOU WANT).

 3 - Unzip all the contents from the zip file.
 Run the asiolinkprofix.exe with Admin rights.
-Don't forget to have the "fix" folder together.
+Don't forget to have the "fix.zip" together.

 Tested on Windows 10 and 11 x64 and Windows 10 x86.
 The patched version on x86 environment is not guaranteed, but it works on 64bit Windows 10 and 11 - both 32bit and 64bit are OK on Windows 10 and Windows 11 x64.
 (Why are you using 32-bit Windows anyways...?)